Neopharma closes Bristol facility

-The United Arab Emirates-based company informed the Tennessee Department of Labor and Workforce Development regarding the Aug.
-10 closure.
-The closure has “an uncertain timeframe,” the notice states.
+The United Arab Emirates-based company informed the Tennessee Department of Labor and Workforce Development about the Aug.
+10 closing, which has an “an uncertain timeframe,” the notice states.

-Located on Industrial Drive, the company purchased the former Dr. Reddy’s Laboratories in 2018.
+Located on Industrial Drive in Bristol, Tennessee, the company purchased the former Dr. Reddy’s Laboratories in 2018.

 The Northeast Local Workforce Development Area rapid response team, employed by the Alliance for Business and Training, has been notified to coordinate services with the employer and affected employees.